-• Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.
+Efforts the school district makes to seek parent input in making decisions for the school district and each schoolsite.

-Opportunities for Parental Involvement (Most Recent Year)
+Opportunities for Parental Involvement (School Year 2016-17)

 Parents have the opportunity and are encouraged to participate in the education of their child.
-Parent Orientation nights are held at the beginning of each semester and on-campus events, such as Meet/Greet the Principal and parent learning walks, are held throughout the year.
+Parent orientation nights are held at the beginning of each semester and on-campus events, such as Meet/Greet the Principal and parent learning walks, are held throughout the year.
 Parents are invited to join the School Site Council (SSC) and other committee meetings to provide input on school policies and procedures.
 SSC members help write the annual school plan, parent involvement policy, and school-home compact.
-There is bilingual support for parents with language needs, and all parents receive home calls in their preferred language through TeleParent to inform them of campus activities or incidents.
-In addition, all parents have access to their student's progress through the Aeries Parent Portal, available with instructions on the school website.
-Parents are encouraged to contact school administrators, counselors, and teachers as needed and may call the school (714-999-3738) to participate in school events or join a school committee.
+There is bilingual support for parents with language needs, and all parents receive home calls in their preferred language through TeleParent/Blackboard Connect to inform them of campus activities or incidents.
+In addition, all parents have access to their student's progress through the Aeries (student information system) Parent Portal, which is available with instructions on the school website.
+Parents are encouraged to contact school administrators, counselors, and teachers as needed, and may call the school (714-999-3738) to participate in school events or to join a school committee.